Accurate and convergent energetics of color centers by wavefunction theory: Results

-Now, we turn the focus to the discussion of the excitation energies, see Fig.~\ref{fig:Vertical}.
-Analyzing the numerical data, we observed that the application of the NEVPT2 correction on top of the CASSCF theory had a large impact by reducing the raw CASSCF gaps by 0.2-0.7 eV.
-In fact, the resulted CASSCF-NEVPT2 optical transitions are in great agreement with the experimental data deviating by only $\sim$0.1 eV.
-Specifically, we predict 2.28 and 1.19 eV for the vertical triplet and singlet optical gaps while experiments provided 2.18 and 1.26 eV energies, respectively.
-From our vertical calculation, we deduce 0.61 eV for the $^3E$--$^1A_1$ energy gap which is comparable to the indirectly obtained adiabatic experimental findings of 0.32-0.41 eV.
+Now, we turn the focus to the discussion of the vertical excitation energies in Fig.~\ref{fig:Vertical}.
+Analyzing the numerical data in Table S3 of SI, we observed that the application of the NEVPT2 correction on top of the CASSCF theory had a large impact by reducing the raw CASSCF gaps by approximately 50\% in average.
+This decrease corresponds to 0.4-6.2 eV alteration in absolute value (see SI, section S3 for details).
+Overall, the resulting CASSCF-NEVPT2 energy spectrum for MODEL-4 is in fair qualitative agreement with the experimentally observed optical transitions, in spite of the compromised orbital optimization among many states and the lack of geometry relaxation effects.
+Specifically, we predict 2.18 and 1.04 eV for the lowest vertical triplet and singlet optical gaps (corresponding experimental zero-phonon lines: 1.95 for $(1)^3\bar{E}\rightarrow(1)^3\bar{A}_2$ and 1.12 eV $(1)^1\bar{A}_1\rightarrow(1)^1\bar{E}$).
+In addition, the position of $(2)^3\bar{E}$ (2.20 eV above $(2)^3\bar{E}$) in the triplet sector, and that of $(2)^1\bar{E}$ (1.82 eV above $(1)^1\bar{A}_1$), $(3)^1\bar{E}$ (2.34 eV above $(1)^1\bar{A}_1$) and $(2)^1\bar{A}_1$ (2.94 eV above $(1)^1\bar{A}_1$) in the singlet sector can approximately correspond to the newly observed transitions of NV$^-$ discovered by transient absorption spectroscopy\cite{Luu2024}.
+The latter experiment, for the first time, reported one (2.38 eV) and four (1.75, 2.78, 2.79 and 2.85 eV) absorption peaks excited from $(1)^3\bar{E}$ and $(1)^1\bar{A}_1$ states, respectively.